IN THE MOUNTAINS OF FIRE

 My eyes fly open.
 It didn't happen that way, it couldn't have--how could anyone possibly guess what went on in that delirious mind?
 Mother had no reason to leave--she just went, some random action firing off in her cancer-addled brain.

 I don't want to think about this anymore.
 There must be something else I can think about.
-But memories the daily routine gives me nothing, no brain exercise at all in this skyless place.
+But memories of the daily routine gives me nothing, no brain exercise at all in this skyless place.
 And I don’t want to go back further than that.

 Petro’s bare feet make hardly any sound on the stones and blankets.
 A little light—but only a little—soon leaks from behind the kitchen-curtain, where I hear soft puttering as our host fixes himself a midnight snack.
 I look around me at the dim shapes of children nestled into the unaccustomed comfort of pillows, rich blankets tucked around them.
 They couldn’t possibly understand someone like Little Bertha, voluntarily descending into the morass of Rhallunn, when she could have had anything she asked of me.
 How did I lose her?
 How did I fail?
 The darkness has no answers.